All funding is sponsored by the Committee on Korean Studies, unless otherwise noted.

 The following should be uploaded with your online application in PDF format, with the exception of the project budget and letters of recommendation:

 > A statement of how the proposed use of the grant furthers your larger research goals.

 > One letter of recommendation.

-Eligibility: University of Chicago students traveling to present papers
+Eligibility: University of Chicago graduate students traveling to present papers at conferences.

 Contact: Chair of the Korean Studies Committee

 Description: This grant provides modest support for students traveling outside the Chicago metropolitan area to present a paper on a topic relating to Korean studies.
 The grant takes the form of reimbursement for up to $300 of travel-related expenses.
-A limited number of grants are also available for international conference travel in the amount of up to $400.
-If approved for the grant, reimbursement requests must be submitted within 30 days after the end of travel.
+A limited number of grants are also available for international conference travel of up to $400.
+If approved for the grant, original receipts and reimbursement paperwork requests must be submitted within 30 days of returning from travel.
 No exceptions.

 Apply Online.
 Applications submitted by email or hardcopy are not accepted.
-This application must be submitted at least two week before your planned travel.
+This application must be submitted at least a month before your planned travel.